rishijain27/test/README.md

 ```

 - Pull the images from docker hub https://hub.docker.com/repositories/rishijain27
-- repositories are test and mysqldb
+- repositories are test and mysql